Last Night of Amore: Critical response

 Vittoria Scarpa reviewing for Cineuropa praised the performance of Pierfrancesco Favino and Linda Caridi writing, "Favino's acting talents are well known, and to note here in particular is the performance of Linda Caridi, who gracefully brings to life a very complex and multifaceted female character."
 Writing about the director and scriptwriter Andrea Di Stefano, Scarpa stated, "[Di Stefano] directs this thriller/drama with a steady pulse, succeeding in conveying the right amount of suspense and subterranean tension, and with a good narrative rhythm, effectively using the device of re-enacting the same scenes from different points of view."
+Lee Marshall for ScreenDaily writing a positive review said, "It’s been a while since we’ve seen such a stylish Italian crime thriller."